jupyter/docker-stacks/README.md

 ## Contributing

-Please see the [Contributor Guide on ReadTheDocs](https://jupyter-docker-stacks.readthedocs.io/en/latest/) for information about how to contribute recipes, features, tests, and community maintained stacks.
+Please see the [Contributor Guide on ReadTheDocs](https://jupyter-docker-stacks.readthedocs.io/en/latest/) for information about how to contribute recipes, features, tests, and community-maintained stacks.

 ## Alternatives